2020 EXPEDITION DATES TO BE RELEASED SUMMER 2019

 The Isle of Carna is free from the distractions of internet and TV, and a phone signal can only be reached at the peak of Cruachan Carna.
 With no roads on the island, the sound of traffic is instead replaced by a seasonally shifting natural soundscape, unique to each Expedition.

-The private island is unique in that it is undergoing a state of rewilding; so the surveys and field work you undertaken during this Excpedition contribute directly to the Isle of Carna rewilding plan.
-You will learn how to discover and record the island’s biodiversity through the use of specialist equipment such as a Heath moth trap, Longworth traps, heterodyne bat detectors, camera traps and more.
+The Isle of Carna is unique in that it is undergoing a state of rewilding; so the surveys and field work you undertaken during this Expedition contribute directly to the Isle of Carna rewilding plan.
+You will receive training in wildlife survey and media techniques, learning methods to discover and record the island’s biodiversity through the use of specialist equipment such as camera traps, moth traps, Longworth traps, heterodyne bat detectors and more.
+Due to your in-depth exploration of the Isle of Carna’s landscape and wildlife, you will also work towards a John Muir Explorer Award on this Expedition.

-Expect Eurasian Otter, Red Fox, Red Deer, White-tailed Eagle, Golden Eagle, Small Mammals, Common Seal, Harbour Porpoise, as well as stunning flora, fungi and coastal species.
-You are also likely to see Minke Whale and Basking Shark with our new inclusive whale watching tour.
+Expect Eurasian Otter, Red Fox, Red Deer, White-tailed Eagle, Golden Eagle, Small Mammals, Common Seal, Harbour Porpoise, as well as stunning flora and fascinating coastal species.
+You are also likely to see Minke Whale, Basking Shark, Puffins and more on our inclusive full day whale watching tour.

 Atlantic Oak and Hazel woodland